 - 1. Apply the Laplace transform to analyze the transient behavior of electrical circuits in response to unit-step and unit-impulse inputs. - 2.
 Apply the principles of superposition, transfer functions and convolution to analyze filter circuits. - 3.
 Obtain Bode diagrams for higher order filter circuits with both simple and complex poles and zeros. - 4.
-State the concept of two-port networks and their interconnections and demonstrate the derivation of impedance, admittance, voltage, and current gain parameters. - 5.
+State the concept of two-port networks and their interconnections and demonstrate the derivation of Z-, Y-, h- and a-parameters. - 5.
 Use the Fourier series to represent non-sinusoidal functions in terms of multiple sine waves. - 6.
 Use simulation tools, including SPICE, to compute the performance of complex passive networks.